ichillous/Speech-To-Text-For-The-Somali-Language/README.md

 - [Time Line](#Project-Time-Line)

 ## People Who Have Contributed To This Project
-- George Washington
-- John Adams
-- Thomas Jefferson
+- Abdulnaser Sheikh
+- - Computer Science

 ## What Task Must Be Done
 - [ ] Develop Audio For Most Common Somali Words